 - Two front paws, back feet, and a big, fluffy tail

-Once the sketch is done, I add details to embellish it and bring the cat to life.
+Once the sketch is done, the artist adds details to embellish it and bring the cat to life.

 Adding the Watercolors